-The English-as-a-Second Language (ESL) credit curriculum is designed to develop a student's pre-academic inguage proficiency in the areas of listening, speaking, veading, and writing.
-The plan of study consists of sixteen courses divided into four proficiency levels and four skills areas (Listening-Conversation, Reading, Writing, and Grammar).
+The English-as-a-Second Language ESL credit curriculum is designed to develop a student's pre-academic language proficiency in the areas of listening, speaking, reading, and writing.
+The plan of study consists of sixteen courses divided into four proficiency levels and four skill areas (Listening-Speaking, Reading, Writing, and Grammar).
 The credit curriculum is designed to interface both with other ESL programs and with developmental studies or college level programs on each campus.
 A student enters this program by taking an English placement test and then by being advised by a specially trained ESL academic advisor.

-(ESL) 031-034 (Listening-Conversation)
+ESL 031-034 (Listening-Speaking)